underpostnet/engine/hardhat/white-paper.md

 **Key Findings**

 - **Player Ownership:** By leveraging ERC-721 standards, Itemledger.com (IL), tokens can represent unique in-game items in Cyberia Online.
 Owning all ERC-721 tokens associated with a public key allows for full reconstruction of a character's game state, including their inventory and equipment.
-- **Decentralized Economy:** ERC-20 tokens, represented by Cryptokoyn.net (CKY),serve as the in-game currency for Cyberia Online.
+- **Decentralized Economy:** ERC-20 tokens, represented by Cryptokoyn.net (CKY), serve as the in-game currency for Cyberia Online.
 This allows players to hold their character's coin balance on a secure and transparent blockchain ledger.
 - **Open Ecosystems:** External developers can potentially leverage character data and validate authenticity for future innovations.

 The following sections will delve deeper into the technical aspects, game mechanics, and economic benefits of this decentralized approach.